fbpx

 You will also learn how to navigate the health care network and find the resources available in the community.

-WINTER PROGRAM
+FALL PROGRAM

 The Alzheimer Society of Montreal advocates a person-centred approach to care.
 Reflective of Montreal’s culturally diversity, all our services are offered in English and French.
 To participate in one of our programs, contact us or